An American Robin foraging for ants.

 Image by Jack Bulmer from Pixabay

-Cedar waxwings are a type of bird that live throughout North America, Mexico, Central America, and the Caribbean.
+Cedar Waxwings are a type of bird that live throughout North America, Mexico, Central America, and the Caribbean.
 They can be found in gardens, orchards and fields.
 They are omnivores, meaning they eat both plants and animals.
 These birds mainly eat insects such as ants and fruit during the summer months, but they also have been known to feed on berries, grapes, juniper berries, rose hips, and tree sap.

 Downy Woodpecker